 As part of her graduate training, Dr. Sharp worked with adults, couples, and families in the areas of chronic substance use, chronic illness (i.e, cystic fibrosis), relationship issues and chronic challenges in interpersonal interactions, mild to chronic depression, and a range of anxiety experiences.
 Her postdoctoral and professional experience to-date includes assessment and intervention for individuals in crisis in the emergency department of a local hospital, case management for individuals with serious mental illness diagnoses, and assessment and treatment for older adults, including those with varying degrees of cognitive impairment, within the skilled nursing facility setting.

-Dr. Sharp received in-depth training in the areas of psychosynthesis and existential-humanistic theories.
-She has also had training in the T.E.A.M. method, a cognitive-behavioral, evidence-based approach to therapy.
-Common to these approaches to therapy is a focus on trusting that the client will set a tone and pace for treatment that works best for him or her, rather than the psychologist imposing a specified treatment on the client.
+Dr. Sharp’s work draws from psychosynthesis, existential-humanistic theories, and CBT (Cognitive Behavioral Therapy).
+She has had extensive training in the T.E.A.M. method, a cognitive-behavioral, evidence-based approach to therapy.
+Common to these approaches to therapy is a focus on trusting that the client will collaborate in setting a tone and pace for treatment that works best for him or her, rather than the psychologist imposing a specified, non-personal treatment on the client.
 Another common element is the practice of developing mindfulness.
 With mindfulness, we are increasing our awareness of our thoughts, feelings, and behaviors, which in turn allows us more choice in deciding how we want to respond to life’s issues, whether they are a problem at work, challenging interactions with family, or how we are relating to substances (i.e., alcohol, food, etc).

 Dr. Sharp has been serving adults in therapy since 2013.